-The motor can be brought to a stop by means of digital commands, bus commands, references or a local stop, while the frequency converter is connected to mains.
-If personal safety considerations make it necessary to

-- ensure that no unintended start occurs, these stop functions are not sufficient. - While parameters are being changed, the motor may start.
-Consequently, the stop key [STOP/RESET] must always be activated, following which data can be modified. - A motor that has been stopped may start if faults occur in the electronics of the frequency converter, or if a temporary overload or a fault in the supply mains or the motor connection ceases.
+- The motor can be brought to a stop by means of digital commands, bus commands, references or a local stop, while the frequency converter is connected to mains.
+If personal safety considerations make it necessary to ensure that no unintended start occurs, these stop functions are not sufficient. - 2.
+While parameters are being changed, the motor may start.
+Consequently, the stop key [STOP/RESET] on the optional control panel must always be activated, following which data can be modified. - 3.
+A motor that has been stopped may start if faults occur in the electronics of the frequency converter, or if a temporary overload or a fault in the supply mains or the motor connection ceases.